 - To assign a letter to this disk, launch the Disk Management console.

 - On the Disk Management console, right-click on the shared disk and launch the New Simple Volume Wizard.
 Follow the steps in the wizard and assign a letter to the disk (for example, P).

-- Download the Installer for Windows 64-bit Phoenix Cloud agent on all nodes in the cluster.
+- Download the MS-SQL agent for Phoenix cloud on all nodes in the cluster.

 - Log on to NODE01.
 For the sake of simplicity, assume that drive P: is the shared drive that you have created as clustered shared volume across all nodes on which you want to install Phoenix.

 - Start the installation for Phoenix using the downloaded Installer.